nestauk/ojo_daps_mirror/README.md

 ## About the Open Jobs Observatory

-The [Open Jobs Observatory](https://www.nesta.org.uk/data-visualisation-and-interactive/open-jobs-observatory) is a pilot project that provides free and up-to-date insights on the skills requested in UK job adverts.
+The [Open Jobs Observatory](https://www.nesta.org.uk/data-visualisation-and-interactive/open-jobs-observatory) was a pilot project that provided free and up-to-date insights on the skills requested in UK job adverts.
 The Open Jobs Observatory was created by [Nesta](http://www.nesta.org.uk/), in partnership with the [Department for Education](https://www.gov.uk/government/organisations/department-for-education).
 This page contains all the data series released from the Observatory, as well as our code for extracting key variables from adverts (which include skills<!--, locations and occupation--> and locations).

 ### Why did we build the Observatory?

 Job adverts are a rich source of labour market information; they allow us to quickly detect changes in the skills demanded by employers, and explore how skill demands vary by geography<!--, occupation--> and industry.
 Information on skill demands is not available from official vacancy statistics, and the need for timely and high-quality intelligence about skills has only been heightened by the COVID-19 pandemic.

-The Observatory is a pilot project and we welcome any feedback and questions.
+The Observatory was a pilot project and we welcome any feedback and questions.
 Please email dataanalytics\<at\>nesta.org.uk.

 ## **Download the Data**: Labour Market Statistics

+NOTE: AS OF EARLY 2022, DATA RELEASES ARE NO LONGER MAINTAINED

 These data series are highly experimental and are subject to revision.
 All series are updated on a monthly basis, although there may be occasional short delays.